 Finally, to optimize performance in a virtual setting, set goals at both the individual and team levels, and check-in with employees to ensure they’re being met.
 Remote culture can be tough, so make sure your people aren’t feeling adrift by providing resources to help build strong partnerships throughout the organization.
 Employees are more apt to figuring out the remote work world when they know you’re behind them and that they have a team they can count on.

 HR resources can be particularly tricky to scale up, especially since the need to enhance hiring infrastructure often coincides with employee ramp-up needs across the business.
 Remember that you don’t have to do it all internally.

 To facilitate remote hiring and employee engagement, look into your current staffing partnerships to evaluate additional service offerings, such as support with onboarding, performance optimization or logistical services for hardware, software and even IT support.

 The transition to remote work can be challenging and often unearths process gaps that were previously unnoticed.
 But with the right resources, planning and partnerships it’s possible to develop a smooth and efficient working rhythm.

-If you’re struggling to find the in-house resources required to craft a virtual hiring and onboarding strategy, you can consider working with a managed services provider to set up a customized workforce solution.
+If you’re struggling to find the in-house resources required to craft a virtual hiring and onboarding strategy, you can consider working with a managed solutions provider to set up a customized workforce solution.
 This could alleviate you of many tasks – including onboarding, training and even logistical support – allowing you to focus on other business priorities while retaining visibility and oversight of the work.